A question asked by many NEET aspirants during the preparation –

 - Try concising your lesson in one or two pages.
 The lesser the volume, the more appealing they become.

-- Add all the miscellaneous points and lines of the NCERT to your notes.
+- Add all the miscellaneous points and lines of the NCERT to your revision notes.
 The examiner is a pro at confusing the hell out of you from that one line of NCERT you just surpassed as ‘yunhi’.

-In nutshell, try and make your revision notes for NEET as incisive and crisp as possible so you can revisit the whole course of 2 years in that one week before the exam!
+- Make your revision notes for NEET as incisive and crisp as possible so you can revisit the whole course of 2 years in that one week before the exam!

-Hope it helps 🙂
+Hope it helps.